top of page

-In the world of urban gardening and permaculture, crabgrass might seem like an unwelcome guest.
+In urban gardening and permaculture, crabgrass might seem like an unwelcome guest.
 However, this hardy plant offers several benefits that can transform your small backyard or urban green space into a thriving, sustainable garden.
 Let's explore the health benefits, practical uses, and intriguing folklore surrounding crabgrass.

 What is Crabgrass?